Silverton (hotel and casino): Initial expansion

 In June 2000, plans were announced for a $200 million expansion that would include 900 additional hotel rooms, an expansion of the casino, a parking garage, four restaurants, and a movie theater complex.
 Roski hoped to turn the Silverton into a tourist-driven property.
 At the time, 70 percent of the Silverton's clientele consisted of locals.
 The expansion was scheduled to begin in 2001, and a second phase was to add a separate hotel tower and casino on adjacent property.
 The expansion plans were put on hold while Roski pursued other business opportunities, and the plans were later changed to include a retail component, with hotel expansion being delayed.
 Business had improved thanks to new housing communities opening nearby, including Seven Hills.
 However, retail was lacking in the newly developing area.

 The upscale Sundance Grill restaurant was added in early 2003, in an effort to attract residents from the affluent Southern Highlands community.
 Later that year, the Silverton announced that it would add a Bass Pro Shops Outdoor World as part of a multi-year expansion project.
 The project would include new restaurants, hotel renovations, an expansion of the casino floor, and the addition of a large aquarium in the casino area.
 The entire resort would replace its mining town theme with an outdoor mountain lodge appearance, matching the Bass Pro store.
 Future plans included a potential timeshare tower.

 The Bass Pro store was built directly south of the casino, and connected to it.
 The two-story, 165000 sqft store opened on November 15, 2004.
 It was the company's first location in the western United States, and targeted local residents and tourists.
 The store's opening helped to increase business at the Silverton.

 Among the casino's new eateries was the Twin Creeks steakhouse, and the Mermaid Restaurant & Lounge, which features mermaid shows in the casino's aquarium.
 The aquarium holds 117,000 gallons of water, and includes sting rays and small sharks, in addition to the mermaid performers.
 Each December, the aquarium also hosts underwater Santa Claus actors.

 The property's expansion cost a total of $150 million, and was completed in January 2005.
 Hootie & the Blowfish subsequently performed at the Silverton on several occasions, and the property opened Hootie & the Blowfish's Shady Grove Lounge.
+The casino has hosted other entertainers as well, including Sheena Easton, Twisted Sister, and the Village People.